codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

       - /tmp/xcodebuild_logs/*.log
       - flutter_drive.log

+There are several things to keep in mind about patterns:
 * The pattern can match several files or folders.
 If it picks up files or folders with the same name, the top level file or folder name will be suffixed with `_{number}`.
 * If one of the patterns includes another pattern, duplicate artifacts are not created.
 * `apk`, `aab`, `ipa`, `aar`, `app`, proguard mapping (`mapping.txt`), `flutter_drive.log`, `jar`, `zip`, `xarchive` and `dSYM.zip` files will be available as separate items in the Artifacts section on the build page.
 The rest of the artifacts will be included in an archive with the following name pattern: `{project-name}_{version}_artifacts.zip`.